adtimby/Hacks/README.md

 The RMD file is the code that would be connected to the app.R file (website) The csv is the data that needs to be passed through the RMD file.
 The RMD is what actually selects the outfits behind the website.
+We also included a PDF of the presentation